digitaldoggo/mycroft-skill-kodi/README.md

 # Kodi Remote Control Skill for Mycroft

 ## Description
-Mycroft skill to provide integration to Kodi (XBMC)
+Mycroft skill to provide integration to Kodi (XBMC).
+Enables the user to Play or Pause the currently playing video via voice commands made to mycroft.

 ## Setup
 1. Enable Web Server for remote control in Kodi's System Settings.